One Pot Lasagna – Quick and Easy for Busy Weeknights

 - Sauce substitute – Instead of jarred spaghetti sauce, use 15 oz. tomato sauce and season with garlic, oregano, basil, onion powder, and salt.

-- Cheese mixture – Halve the cheese mixture: 1 small egg (or omit), 1/4 cup cottage cheese or ricotta, 2 tbsp.
+- Cheese mixture – Halve the cheese mixture: 1/4 cup cottage cheese or ricotta, 2 tbsp.
 Parmesan, and 1/2 cup mozzarella.

-- Cooking tips – Use a smaller skillet (8-10 inches) and reduce cooking time by 1-2 minutes.
+- Cooking tips – Use a smaller pot or a skillet and reduce cooking time by 1-2 minutes.

 By scaling down the ingredients and using these substitutions, you can enjoy the same comforting flavors of lasagna without leftovers going to waste!